itzharshit/Vidgen/README.md

 4.  **Run the Application:**
     ```bash
+    streamlit run app.py
+    or
-    python app.py
+    python app_no_ui.py
     ```

 ## Usage

-1. Run the `app.py` script as described in the setup instructions.
+1. Run the `app.py`/`app_no_ui.py` script as described in the setup instructions.
-2. The application will take a text prompt as input.
+2. The application will take a text prompt as input. (in streamlit/cmd line)
 3. The AI will process the prompt, generate a video script, and then create the video.
 4. The generated video will be saved to a `final.mp4` file.